CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

 1.1.Ti=Sale and Issuance of Series A Preferred Stock

-1.1.1.Sec=The Company shall adopt and file with the Secretary of State of the State of Delaware on or before the Initial Closing (as defined below) the Amended and Restated Certificate of Incorporation in the form of Exhibit B attached to this Agreement (the “Restated Certificate”).
+1.1.1.sec=The Company shall adopt and file with the Secretary of State of the State of Delaware on or before the Initial Closing (as defined below) the Amended and Restated Certificate of Incorporation in the form of Exhibit B attached to this Agreement (the “Restated Certificate”).

-1.1.2.Sec={1.1.2.1.Sec} {1.1.2.2.Sec}
+1.1.2.sec={1.1.2.1.Sen} {1.1.2.2.Sen}

-1.1.2.1.Sec=Subject to the terms and conditions of this Agreement, each Purchaser agrees to purchase at the Closing and the Company agrees to sell and issue to each Purchaser at the Closing that number of shares of Series A Preferred Stock, ${1.1.2.1.Var} par value per share (the “Series A Preferred Stock”), set forth opposite each Purchaser’s name on Exhibit A, at a purchase price of ${1.1.2.2.Var} per share.
+1.1.2.1.Sen=Subject to the terms and conditions of this Agreement, each Purchaser agrees to purchase at the Closing and the Company agrees to sell and issue to each Purchaser at the Closing that number of shares of Series A Preferred Stock, ${1.1.2.1.Var} par value per share (the “Series A Preferred Stock”), set forth opposite each Purchaser’s name on Exhibit A, at a purchase price of ${1.1.2.2.Var} per share.

-1.1.2.2.Sec={1.1.2.2.1.Sec}  {1.1.2.2.2.Sec} {1.1.2.2.3.Sec}
+1.1.2.2.Sen={1.1.2.2.1.Cl}  {1.1.2.2.2.cl} {1.1.2.2.3.cl}

-1.1.2.2.1.Sec=The shares of Series A Preferred Stock issued to the Purchasers pursuant to this Agreement (including any shares issued at the Initial Closing and any
+1.1.2.2.1.Cl=The shares of Series A Preferred Stock issued to the Purchasers pursuant to this Agreement (including any shares issued at the Initial Closing and any

-1.1.2.2.2.Sec=Milestone Shares or
+1.1.2.2.2.cl=Milestone Shares or

-1.1.2.2.3.Sec=Additional Shares, as defined below) shall be referred to in this Agreement as the “Shares.”
+1.1.2.2.3.cl=Additional Shares, as defined below) shall be referred to in this Agreement as the “Shares.”

-1.1.=[01/Agt/Bit/Outline/1-2.Secs]
+1.1.=[02/Bit/Ssec_02]

+/stopped=here in renaming according to better system

 1.2.Ti=Closing; Delivery

-1.2.1.Sec=The initial purchase and sale of the Shares shall take place remotely via the exchange of documents and signatures, at {1.2.1.1.Var}, or at such other time and place as the Company and the Purchasers mutually agree upon, orally or in writing (which time and place are designated as the “Initial Closing”).
+1.2.1.sec=The initial purchase and sale of the Shares shall take place remotely via the exchange of documents and signatures, at {1.2.1.1.Var}, or at such other time and place as the Company and the Purchasers mutually agree upon, orally or in writing (which time and place are designated as the “Initial Closing”).
 In the event there is more than one closing, the term “Closing” shall apply to each such closing unless otherwise specified.

-1.2.2.Sec={1.2.2.1.Sec}{1.2.2.2.Sec}, {1.2.2.3.Sec}.
+1.2.2.sec={1.2.2.1.Cl}{1.2.2.2.cl}, {1.2.2.3.cl}.

-1.2.2.1.Sec=At each Closing, the Company shall deliver to each Purchaser a certificate representing the Shares being purchased by such Purchaser at such Closing against payment of the purchase price therefor by check payable to the Company, by wire transfer to a bank account designated by the Company, by cancellation or conversion of indebtedness of the Company to Purchaser
+1.2.2.1.Cl=At each Closing, the Company shall deliver to each Purchaser a certificate representing the Shares being purchased by such Purchaser at such Closing against payment of the purchase price therefor by check payable to the Company, by wire transfer to a bank account designated by the Company, by cancellation or conversion of indebtedness of the Company to Purchaser

-1.2.2.2.Sec=, including interest
+1.2.2.2.cl=, including interest

-1.2.2.3.Sec=or by any combination of such methods
+1.2.2.3.cl=or by any combination of such methods

-1.2.=[01/Agt/Bit/Outline/1-2.Secs]
+1.2.=[02/Bit/Ssec_02]

 1.3.Ti=Sale of Additional Shares of Preferred Stock

-1.3.1.Sec={1.3.1.1.Sec} {1.3.1.2.Sec}

-1.3.1.1.Sec={1.3.1.1.1.Sec} {1.3.1.1.2.Sec}{1.3.1.1.3.Sec}{1.3.1.1.4.Sec}
+1.3.1.sec={1.3.1.1.Sen} {1.3.1.2.Sen}

+1.3.1.1.Sen={1.3.1.1.1.Cl} {1.3.1.1.2.cl}{1.3.1.1.3.cl}{1.3.1.1.4.cl}.

-1.3.1.1.1.Sec=After the Initial Closing, the Company may sell, on the same terms and conditions as those contained in this Agreement, up to {1.3.1.Var1} additional shares (subject to appropriate adjustment in the event of any stock dividend, stock split, combination or similar recapitalization affecting such shares) of Series A Preferred Stock (the “Additional Shares”), to one or more purchasers (the “Additional Purchasers”)
+1.3.1.1.1.Cl=After the Initial Closing, the Company may sell, on the same terms and conditions as those contained in this Agreement, up to {1.3.1.Var1} additional shares (subject to appropriate adjustment in the event of any stock dividend, stock split, combination or similar recapitalization affecting such shares) of Series A Preferred Stock (the “Additional Shares”), to one or more purchasers (the “Additional Purchasers”)

-1.3.1.1.2.Sec=reasonably acceptable to Purchasers holding a {1.3.1.1.Var2} of the then outstanding Shares
+1.3.1.1.2.cl=reasonably acceptable to Purchasers holding a {1.3.1.1.Var2} of the then outstanding Shares

-1.3.1.1.3.Sec=, provided that (i) such subsequent sale is consummated prior to {1.3.1.1.Var3} days after the Initial Closing (ii) each Additional Purchaser shall become a party to the Transaction Agreements (as defined below) (other than the Management Rights Letter), by executing and delivering a counterpart signature page to each of the Transaction Agreements
+1.3.1.1.3.cl=, provided that (i) such subsequent sale is consummated prior to {1.3.1.1.Var3} days after the Initial Closing (ii) each Additional Purchaser shall become a party to the Transaction Agreements (as defined below) (other than the Management Rights Letter), by executing and delivering a counterpart signature page to each of the Transaction Agreements

-1.3.1.1.4.Sec=; and (iii) {Co.Counsel.Name.Full}, counsel for the Company, provides an opinion dated as of the date of such Closing that the offer, issuance, sale and delivery of the Additional Shares to the Additional Purchasers do not require registration under the Securities Act of 1933, as amended, or applicable state securities laws.
+1.3.1.1.4.cl=; and (iii) {Co.Counsel.Name.Full}, counsel for the Company, provides an opinion dated as of the date of such Closing that the offer, issuance, sale and delivery of the Additional Shares to the Additional Purchasers do not require registration under the Securities Act of 1933, as amended, or applicable state securities laws

-1.3.1.2.Sec=Exhibit A to this Agreement shall be updated to reflect the number of Additional Shares purchased at each such Closing and the parties purchasing such Additional Shares.
+1.3.1.2.Sen=Exhibit A to this Agreement shall be updated to reflect the number of Additional Shares purchased at each such Closing and the parties purchasing such Additional Shares.

-1.3.2.Sec={1.3.2.1.Sec} {1.3.2.2.Sec} {1.3.2.3.Sec}
+1.3.2.sec={1.3.2.1.Cl} {1.3.2.2.cl} {1.3.2.3.cl}

-1.3.2.1.Sec=After the Initial Closing, the Company shall sell, and the Purchasers shall purchase, on the same terms and conditions as those contained in this Agreement, up to {1.3.2.Var1} additional shares of Series A Preferred Stock (the “Milestone Shares”), pro rata in accordance with the number of Shares being purchased by each such Purchaser at all prior Closings, on the certification by the
+1.3.2.1.Cl=After the Initial Closing, the Company shall sell, and the Purchasers shall purchase, on the same terms and conditions as those contained in this Agreement, up to {1.3.2.Var1} additional shares of Series A Preferred Stock (the “Milestone Shares”), pro rata in accordance with the number of Shares being purchased by each such Purchaser at all prior Closings, on the certification by the

-1.3.2.2.Sec=[Board] [Purchasers]
+1.3.2.2.cl={Board/Purchasers}

-1.3.2.3.Sec=that the events specified in Exhibit J attached to this Agreement have occurred (the “Milestone Events”).
+1.3.2.3.cl=that the events specified in Exhibit J attached to this Agreement have occurred (the “Milestone Events”).
 The date of the purchase and sale of the Milestone Shares are referred to in this Agreement as the “Milestone Closing.”

-1.3.=[01/Agt/Bit/Outline/1-2.Secs]
+1.3.=[02/Bit/Ssec_02]

 1.4.Ti=Use of Proceeds